bashrc2/epicyon/manual/manual.md

 Devops are permitted to perform some routine administration functions, such as monitoring instance performance graphs.

 # Following
+*"I am not a beginning.
+I am not an end.
+I am a link in a chain."*

+-- Keith Haring

 On the main timeline screen at the top right of the centre column there is a search icon which looks like a magnifying glass.
 By convention within the fediverse the search function is also the way to look up and follow other people.
 Enter the handle (@name@domain) or URL of the profile page for the person that you want to follow and select *search*.
 If the account is found then its details will appear and you can choose to follow or not.

 ![Following people via search](manual-search-following.jpg)